GabeScott/standard-works-vault/General Conference/2001 October - “Till We Meet Again”.md

 Now, today, we are faced with particular problems, serious and consuming and difficult and of great concern to us.
 Surely we have need for the Lord.

-When I went home for lunch, I turned on the television, looked at the news for a moment, and paraphrased in my mind the words of the Psalms: “Why do the nations so furiously rage together?” (see Ps.
-2:1).
+When I went home for lunch, I turned on the television, looked at the news for a moment, and paraphrased in my mind the words of the Psalms: “Why do the nations so furiously rage together?” (see [[Psalms 2.1|Ps.
+2:1]]).
 I’ve lived through all of the wars of the 20th century.
 My eldest brother lies buried in the soil of France, a victim of the First World War.
 I have lived through the Second World War, the Korean War, the Vietnam War, the Gulf War, and lesser conflicts.
 We have been a very quarrelsome and difficult people in our conflicts one with another.
 We so need to turn to the Lord and look to Him.
 I think of the great words of Kipling:

-Far-called, our navies melt away;
+>Far-called, our navies melt away;

-On dune and headland sinks the fire—
+>On dune and headland sinks the fire—

-Lo, all our pomp of yesterday
+>Lo, all our pomp of yesterday

-Is one with Nineveh and Tyre!
+>Is one with Nineveh and Tyre!

-Judge of the Nations, spare us yet,
+>Judge of the Nations, spare us yet,

-Lest we forget—lest we forget!
+>Lest we forget—lest we forget!

-(Rudyard Kipling, “Recessional,” in Masterpieces of Religious Verse, ed.
-James Dalton Morrison [1948], 512)
+>

 Our safety lies in the virtue of our lives.
 Our strength lies in our righteousness.
 God has made it clear that if we will not forsake Him, He will not forsake us.
-He, watching over Israel, slumbers not nor sleeps (see Ps.
-121:4).
+He, watching over Israel, slumbers not nor sleeps (see [[Psalms 121.4|Ps.
+121:4]]).

 And now as we close this conference, even though we shall have a benediction, I should like to offer a brief prayer in these circumstances:

 O God, our Eternal Father, Thou great Judge of the Nations, Thou who art the governor of the universe, Thou who art our Father and our God, whose children we are, we look to Thee in faith in this dark and solemn time.
 Please, dear Father, bless us with faith.
 Bless us with love.
 Bless us with charity in our hearts.
 Bless us with a spirit of perseverance to root out the terrible evils that are in this world.
 Give protection and guidance to those who are engaged actively in carrying forth the things of battle.
 Bless them; preserve their lives; save them from harm and evil.
 Hear the prayers of their loved ones for their safety.
 We pray for the great democracies of the earth which Thou hast overseen in creating their governments, where peace and liberty and democratic processes obtain.

 O Father, look with mercy upon this, our own nation, and its friends in this time of need.
 Spare us and help us to walk with faith ever in Thee and ever in Thy Beloved Son, on whose mercy we count and to whom we look as our Savior and our Lord.
 Bless the cause of peace and bring it quickly to us again, we humbly plead with Thee, asking that Thou wilt forgive our arrogance, pass by our sins, be kind and gracious to us, and cause our hearts to turn with love toward Thee.
 We humbly pray in the name of Him who loves us all, even the Lord Jesus Christ, our Redeemer and our Savior, amen.